Portuguese Macau: Portuguese authority consolidated

 The Governor even ordered the construction of a road to connect the walled city of Macau in the south of the peninsula, to the "Portas do Cerco", a border post located in the extreme north that separates the Macau Peninsula from continental China.

-Amaral also ordered the expulsion of the mandarins (Chinese officials) from Macau and, because Macau was a free port (that is, a port without customs), he finally could order the abolition, in 1849, of the famous Ho-pu (Chinese customs), thus culminating the process of strengthening Portuguese sovereignty.
+Amaral also ordered the expulsion of the mandarins from Macau and, because Macau was a free port (that is, a port without customs), he finally could order the abolition, in 1849, of the famous Ho-pu (Chinese customs), thus culminating the process of strengthening Portuguese sovereignty.
 From that date onwards, the Macau Government also began to exercise ultimate jurisdiction over all Chinese residents of Macau City and to levy taxes on them, ending their special status.
 In the implementation of the royal decree of 1845, the Portuguese customs also ceased to exist.

 The Senate opposed his actions, stating that establishing full control by force was an "unfair and disloyal gesture".
 Amaral dissolved the Senate and called them unpatriotic.
 He told Chinese officials that they would be received as representatives of a foreign power.

-After the events of 1783, 1834, 1844, the definitive shake-up of the mandarins' power over Macau and the abolition of Chinese customs in 1849, the Governor of Macau, free from local and Chinese authorities, became Macau's highest authority.
+After the events of 1783, of 1834, of 1844, the definitive shake-up of the mandarins' power over Macau, and the abolition of Chinese customs in 1849, the Governor of Macau, free from local and Chinese authorities, became Macau's highest authority.

 Amaral's policies evoked much resentment, and he was assassinated by Chinese men on 22 August 1849.
 This led the Portuguese to capture the Passaleão fort beyond the Barrier Gate three days later.